 - Giovanni Maria Lancisi at Encyclopedia Britannica.com

 - Giovanni Maria Lancisi at PubMed

 - Fye, W B (1990).
 “Giovanni Maria Lancisi, 1654–1720”.
 Clinical Cardiology.
 13 (9): 670–1

 - Giovanni Maria Lancisi at Wikidata

 - Dissertatio historica de bovilla peste, ex Campaniae finibus anno 1713, Rome, 1715.

-- Timeline of Malarialogists, via DBpedia nad Wikidata
+- Timeline of Malarialogists, via DBpedia and Wikidata